 • animal fur.

-It often accompanies diseases with high sensitivity to stimuli.
+Often accompanies diseases with high sensitivity to irritants.

 Main features: